Dave Ramsey and Suze Orman Have Opposite Advice on Social Security. The Data Is Clear on Who Is Right

 © Stephen Lovekin/Getty Images

 The earliest eligible age is 62.
 Claiming then cuts your monthly benefit by about 30% compared to filing at FRA.
 On the other end of the spectrum, delaying past FRA earns you an 8% annual credit for each year you wait, up to age 70.
-With an FRA of 67, that maximum delay translates to a 24% permanent increase in your monthly check.
+With an FRA of 67, that maximum delay produces a 24% permanent increase in your monthly check.

 Two of America’s most prominent personal finance voices, Dave Ramsey and Suze Orman, land on opposite sides of this decision.
 The data, however, gives one of them a clear edge.